ligurio/swebok-v3/1_software_requirements.md

 The objective of this topic is to provide an understanding that the requirements process

-- is not a discrete front-end activity of the soft- ware life cycle, but rather a process initiated at the beginning of a project that continues to be refined throughout the life cycle;
+- is not a discrete front-end activity of the software life cycle, but rather a process initiated at the beginning of a project that continues to be refined throughout the life cycle;
-- identifies software requirements as configu- ration items and manages them using the same software configuration management practices as other products of the software life cycle processes;
+- identifies software requirements as configuration items and manages them using the same software configuration management practices as other products of the software life cycle processes;
 - needs to be adapted to the organization and project context.